pawelwiejkut/pawelwiejkut.dev/content/posts/bw_formula_parameters.md

 4 - Thursday </br>
 5 - Friday </br>
 6 - Saturday </br>
-7 - Sunday </br>
+7 - Sunday </br> </br>

 If result of functions with names ending at '2' is same, then it is better to choose this one becouse usually the have better input check.
-MONTH2_QUARTER1 in example is checking month and year:
+MONTH2_QUARTER1 in example is checking month and year:</br>

 {{< highlight abap >}}
  IF strlen( i_month ) EQ 6.